blakeblackshear/frigate/docs/docs/configuration/restream.md

 ## Handling Complex Passwords

-go2rtc expects URL-encoded values in the config, [urlencoder.org](https://urlencoder.org) can be used for this purpose.
+go2rtc expects URL-encoded passwords in the config, [urlencoder.org](https://urlencoder.org) can be used for this purpose.

 For example: